mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

 * *Summaries*: Summaries are similar to histograms, but they also track the quantiles of the distribution.
 This can be useful for identifying outliers and understanding the tail of the distribution.

-An example Go application that would expose `/increment` HTTP handler that would increase a counter metric would look like this:
+An example Go application that would expose an `/increment` HTTP handler that would increase a counter metric would look like this:

 ```go